Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####cut(...)

-[<span class="ret tab"></span>](types.md)&nbsp;Cuts (splits) a deck down to a given card.
+[<span class="ret tab"></span>](types.md) Cuts (splits) a deck down to a given card.
 In other words, it counts down from the top of the deck and makes a new deck of that size and puts the remaining cards in the other pile.

 After the cut, the resulting decks much each have at least 2 cards.
 This means the parameter used must be between **2** and **totalNumberOfCards - 2**.